 The University of Cincinnati 911 Communications Center is interconnected with other communications centers operated by the City of Cincinnati, Hamilton County, and Clermont County.
 All four centers operate 24/365.
 All 911 calls using campus phones will be routed to the UC Communications Center regardless from which campus a call is placed.
 A 911 call from a cell phone will typically (but not always) be routed to the nearest city or county dispatch center.
 It is imperative that whenever placing a 911 call using a cell phone from any location that the caller provides the call-taker with the specific UC Campus and location where emergency assistance is needed.
 For example: 911 call takers are trained to ask callers, "911, where is your emergency"?
-The caller should reply, "The University of Cincinnati Blue Ash Campus; Walters Hall; Room 144".
+The caller should reply, with the campus, building, and room number.
 The city/county center receiving the call will ask for some additional information and then transfer the caller to the UC Communications Center while simultaneously notifying emergency responders in the appropriate geographical area.